 Arrival in Toulouse on Saturday

 Booked by you or by pedelon at your request.
 Flight to/from Toulouse.
-Airport shuttle to Caillac at 6 PM, 1 hour’s drive to our starting hotel Hotel Le Vigne.
+Airport shuttle to Cahors at 6 PM, 1 hour’s drive to our starting hotel Hotel Divona.

-With your booking confirmation, you will receive the “pedelon travel information”, which contains useful notes on travelling to Toulouse and other advice around your trip.
+With your booking confirmation, you will receive the “pedelon travel information”, which contains useful notes on traveling to Cahors and other advice around your trip.

-On silent paths, you will continue on towards Cahors in the morning.
-The former bishop‘s seat and birth place of Pope John XXII. is very rich in historic buildings that are still reminiscent of the high times of Cahors in the 13th and 14th century.
+After breakfast, overlooking the Pont Valentré, the adjusting of the bikes takes place in front of the start hotel.
+After a first detailed explanation about the eBike, the morning bike ride through the Alststadt leads to the former episcopal see of Pope John XXII.
+Cahors is replete with historic buildings that still recall the heyday of the city in the 13th and 14th centuries.
 The cathedral St. Etienne with its two powerful domes and the expressive Romanesque North Portal is particularly worth seeing.
 After a long coffee break, the path will take you from the Lot valley towards Lalbenque.
 When switching from the river valley to the lime plateau of the „Causse de Limogne“, the landscape changes.
 The fertile river wetlands are replaced by scarce karst landscapes.
 Instead of vibrant villages, the cyclists will find picturesque, nearly abandoned small settlements.
 In Lalbenque, the secret capital of truffles, everything focuses on the black gold of the Quercy blanc.
 As soon as you have left the busy little town, you will cycle along lonesome paths towards St Cirq-La-Popie, which you will reach late in the afternoon.
 One of the most beautiful villages of France, it is a tourism magnet for visitors to the region.
 You will stay in the hotel of the same name, a comfortable place in a calm area with two pretty swimming pools.
 Dinner will take place in an outstanding restaurant in St Cirq-La-Popie.
 Before dinner, you can walk through the alleys of this town from the 12th century.
 The best moment of the day is likely the chance to experience this jewel of medieval architecture.